A Comprehensive Overview of Ductal Carcinoma In Situ (DCIS)

 • Number of affected areas on the breast

-If there are multiple areas of DCIS on the breast, a mastectomy may be more effective in removing all the affected areas, primarily if they are found in different quadrants of the breast.
+If DCIS affects multiple areas of the breast, a mastectomy may be more effective, especially if the area of dcis are in different parts of the breast.

 • Possibility of radiation therapy after surgery

 Radiation therapy is normally done after lumpectomy to reduce the chances of recurrence.
-However, if the patient is unable to get radiation therapy or does not want to get radiation therapy, then a mastectomy may be recommended.
+If the patient cannot undergo or chooses not to have radiation therapy, a mastectomy may be recommended.
 A patient may not be able to get radiation therapy due to reasons such as pregnancy, prior radiation to the chest, or certain autoimmune conditions that make them sensitive to the side effects of radiation.

 Radiation therapy uses high-energy rays to destroy cancer cells.
 It is normally used after a lumpectomy to get rid of any remaining cancer cells and reduce the chances of the cancer coming back in the same breast or nearby lymph nodes.
 It also reduces the chance of invasive breast cancer in either breast in the future.